dmuth/tarsplit/README.md

 While investigating, the culprit turned out to be a very large tarball.
 I wanted a way to split that tarball into multiple smaller tarballs, each of which contained a portion of the filesystem.
 Then, I could build multiple Docker containers, each with a portion of the original tarball's files, with each container inheriting the previous container.
-This would leverage the things Docker is good at: layered filesystems.
+This would leverage one of the things Docker is good at: layered filesystems.

 ## Development